 There is an extensive variety of accommodation options at Falls Creek, including lodges, apartments, self-contained apartments and hotels, from luxury to budget options.
-If you’re after an affordable, comfortable place to stay near Falls Creek, the Y managed Howmans Gap Alpine Centre provides a cosy and friendly experience.
+If you’re after an affordable, comfortable place to stay near Falls Creek, the Y managed Howmans Gap Discovery Camp provides a cosy and friendly experience.

 Howmans Gap has self-contained cottages and communal or private bunk rooms.
 Bunk room accommodation prices include packages for 2 or 3 meals.
 From Howman’s Gap you can drive to Falls Creek or catch the Falls Creek Coach Service from their driveway.

 Come on an adventure with Falls Creek Cross Country